Delaware State University's On-Balance, Off-Debt Capacity Performance Contracting

 Executive Order 18

 One of the key drivers behind DSU’s energy reduction goals was Executive Order 18: Leading by Example Towards a Clean Energy Economy & Sustainable Natural Environment, passed by the Governor in February 2010.
 This order requires that, subject to funding opportunities and constraints, all state executive branch agencies shall reduce energy consumption relative to 2008 levels.
-Required reductions are 10% by the end of FY2011, 20% by the end of FY2013, and 30% by the end of FY2015.
+Required reductions were 10% by the end of FY2011, 20% by the end of FY2013, and 30% by the end of FY2015.
 The order also requires some renewable energy generation and the application of Leadership in Energy and Environmental Design (LEED) practices in all new construction, renovation, and operation of facilities.

 Sustainable Energy Utility